xiaoxiae/slama.dev/cv.md

       <strong>Turnov Grammar School</strong>
       <br>
 	  As a high school student, I was a frequent participant of English, mathematics and programming competitions.
-	  I completed my maturita exam in May of 2019.
+	  I completed my maturita exam in the May of 2019.
 The exam subjects were maths, Czech and English languages, and computer science.
     </p>
     </td>
   </tr>